-Linux admin notes - security enhanced linux
+Linux admin notes - security mechanisms in linux

 Linux-related notes